 Nature parks in Costa Blanca

 The province has a wide range of nature parks, among which is the coastal mountains (Serra Gelada in Benidorm, the Peñón de Ifach in Calpe and Montgo Denia) (Sierras de Mariola and Font Roja in Alcoy), as well as wetlands of high ecological value (Salinas de Santa Pola, lakes of Torrevieja – La Mata, is Hondo de Elche and Pego-Oliva), and the nature reserve Tabarca Island off the coast of Santa Pola.
-Cabo de San Antonio, between Javea and Denia, is another marine reserve on the Costa Blanca, and is a recommended area for diving.
+Cabo de San Antonio, between Javea and Denia, is another marine reserve on the Costa Blanca North, and is a recommended area for diving.
 Below you will find more information about the various nature parks on the Costa Blanca.

 Along the sea at Costa Blanca runs the Serra Gelada, a unique nature reserve that stretches from Benidorm to L’Albir and holds both mainland, four islands and the sea around.
 Serra Gelada Natural Park is located in the Marina Baixa and consists of 5564 hectares, including 4920 hectares of marine and includes bays of Altea and Benidorm.
 Four islands, including Benidorm Island.